“A Literary Gem: now accessible to the English-speaking world”

 without curse.

-—from a poem in “My Mothers” (Section 5)
+— “My Mothers” (Section 5)

 Startling images suffuse these poems, many of them explorations of uneasy love by a passionate female “I.” The speaker engages with nature, sexuality, motherhood, gender roles, religion, God, war, death, and rebirth.
 The tone ranges from contemplative to defiant, enraged to exultant.